 Google places increasing importance on a site’s participation and prominence in Social Media.
 The “user experience” element of website assessment is now a prominent element, and a website that is wired into Social Media networks indicates an effort to present a modern façade.

 That emphasis behoves you to consider the importance of connectivity in your design.
 At the very least, there are two items you should include;

 - Links to your Facebook, Twitter, LinkedIn and YouTube accounts

-If you’re a website designer, you owe it to your clients to ensure you do more good than harm!
-If your stupidity causes the newly rebuilt website to vanish off Google’s radar screen, it does not matter one iota if the site looks stunning!
-Page redirection is such a fundamental requirement, its verging on criminal negligence to overlook it!
+A website designer owes it to clients to ensure you do more good than harm!
+If your stupidity causes the redesigned website to vanish off Google’s radar screen, it matters not one iota if the site is visually appealing!
+Page redirection is such a fundamental requirement, it’s verging on criminal to forget it!
 Not using freely available, fully automated WordPress sitemap and meta-tags generation tools is quite unprofessional.
 It confirms the designer’s incompetence, so by all means, add your name to the footer credits to let the world know who to avoid!

 Of course, if your underlying objective is to keep people like me in business, feel free to ignore all my well-intended advice…

 If you’d like an assessment prior to a rebuild, ask for a Website Audit Review